OG CANNABIS INSURANCE.COM

 • Armed carrier or security rider if using armed escorts.

-• Workers’ compensation insurance for drivers.
+• Workers’ compensation insurance for drivers, required by state law.

 MED Condition: Vehicles must be listed on the transport license; insurance certificates must match the licensed vehicle roster on file with the MED.